marduk191/ComfyUI-Fluxpromptenhancer/README.md

+No longer maintained for public updates as another developer has started a version and we really don't need 2.

 # Flux Prompt Enhance Node for ComfyUI

 This custom node for ComfyUI integrates the Flux-Prompt-Enhance model, allowing you to enhance your prompts directly within your ComfyUI workflows.